 We will always do whatever we can to keep costs to the bare minimum in the given circumstance.

 The indicated waiting times are provided as a guidance only to help you plan your works ahead of time.
 There are many factors that can impact the waiting times for such works to be carried out, such as whether the cables belong to our copper or fibre network, whether the cables are carrying live services and if so, how many customers will be impacted by the required change.
 The more information you supply, the better positioned we are to service you faster.
-Please do send us any photos you may have and provide all the information required in the above form.
+Please do send us any photos you may have and provide all the information required in the form.

-Please do not attempt to tamper or cut our cables.
+Also, do not attempt to tamper or cut our cables.
 This could have significant impact on our infrastructure, as well as other customers.
 We reserve the right to take legal action if our infrastructure has been damaged as a consequence of unauthorised tampering.